apache/dolphinscheduler/dolphinscheduler-python/pydolphinscheduler/docs/source/tasks/sagemaker.rst

 =========

-A shell task type's example and dive into information of **PyDolphinScheduler**.
+A SageMaker task type's example and dive into information of **PyDolphinScheduler**.

 Example
 -------